OxHainan/cloak-docs/docs/source/started/quick-start.rst

    docker pull plytools/circleci-compiler:v0.2.0

-Or install it to any host that you want.
-Note that, Cloak Compiler is implemented by Python 3, so you need to prepare an environment that includes an executable Python 3 and pip3, and its version is at least greater than 3.8.
+Or install it to any host that you want. **For convenience, we use the same container plytools/cloak-tee:latest, which is also the recommendation for your test.** Note that, Cloak Compiler is implemented by
+Python 3, so you need to prepare an environment that includes an executable Python 3 and pip3, and its version is at least greater than 3.8.